How long does it take to learn Spanish?

 In order to answer ‘how long does it take to learn Spanish’, you need to define ‘learn’.

 What do you expect to achieve?
 Being able to talk to your neighbor?
 Having a casual chat with a Spanish-speaking friend?
 Being able to communicate better with your partner’s family?
 Surviving a trip abroad without using English and some Spanish phrases?
 Nailing a job interview in Spanish?
 Or being able to deliver a speech at a conference without making any mistakes?

 These goals will naturally translate into different approaches, and some take longer than others.

-It’s much easier to order a coffee than to clarify a complex question about a presentation at a conference.
+It’s much easier to say hello in Spanish or order a coffee than to clarify a complex question about a presentation at a conference.
 Plan for a longer learning period if you’re committing to reaching an advanced level, especially if you plan on being able to understand complex news, academic articles, industry reports and similar content.

 Knowing how long it takes to learn Spanish, where can you get started?